samyakbambole/p5.js-Blackboard/README.md

 * Use the slider to adjust the size of the chalk.
 * Use buttons to change the color of the chalk.
 * Hit 'c' on the keyboard to clear the blackboard.
+* If you want to save your work, just right click and then click "Save Image as .."
+The image will get downloaded in .png format.